jarrarhaider1214/docs/pages/user-guide/tutorials/build-application-with-cloudplex/build-application-with-cloudplex.md

 # Build Application with CloudPlex

+In CloudPlex an intuitive drag and drop canvas can be used to design, configure, and deploy Kubernetes applications — without the pain of YAML manifest and config files.
+We understand that Kubernetes YAML configurations are complex so CloudPlex automatically generates and validates YAML manifest, and config files.

-The purpose of this guide is to take user through the process of creation and configuration of a Kubernetes application from scratch, without writing a YAML manifest or HELM chart, using the CloudPlex intuitive drag-n-drop interface.
+The purpose of this guide is to take user through the process of creation and configuration of a Kubernetes application from scratch, without writing a YAML manifest or HELM chart, using the CloudPlex intuitive interface called ViziPlex.
 For a video guide, please click [here](https://www.youtube.com/watch?v=roXzVpYyZ2o).

 1. Click on the **Create Application** button.